-This tasty broccoli rice recipe is a great way to eat more vegetables and it’s versatile too.
-I serve it in a variety of ways my family loves.
+This tasty broccoli rice recipe is a great way to eat more vegetables, and it’s versatile, too.
+I serve it in a variety of ways that my family loves.

 Like cauliflower rice, its cruciferous cousin, riced broccoli is also great for meal prep.
-I can take a few minutes out of my day to make fresh broccoli rice and then refrigerate or freeze it till I need it again.
+I can take a few minutes to make fresh broccoli rice and then refrigerate or freeze it until I need it again.

-Riced broccoli is simply broccoli that has been chopped into small rice-like sizes.
+Riced broccoli is simply broccoli chopped into small rice-like sizes.
 This is usually done with a blender or food processor.
-The riced broccoli is then cooked with spices for a few minutes to add flavor to it, effortlessly taking the place of rice if you’re on a keto diet.
+The riced broccoli is then cooked with spices for a few minutes to add flavor, effortlessly taking the place of rice if you’re on a keto diet.

 Whether steamed, sauteed, or air-fried, broccoli can be served in numerous ways.
 You can even enjoy it raw.
 It is a healthy vegetable with loads of minerals and nutrients.
 Broccoli rice is also vegetarian and vegan-friendly!